Italian Cuisine · Light Lunches · Main Meals · Pasta Recipes · Vegetarian Recipes

 My love of Thai cuisine is the main inspiration behind this recipe.
 Many classic Thai recipes are packed full of different flavours and spices.
 I frequently cook my family Thai green curry and other traditional dishes from Thailand.

-For the soup, I thought about chopping up chilli, garlic and ginger, however I was feeling lazy so instead I decided to cheat this time and use a couple of tablespoons of Thai red curry paste we had leftover in the fridge after my sister made a Thai red curry over the weekend.
+For the soup, I thought about chopping up chilli, garlic and ginger, however I was feeling lazy so instead I decided to cheat this time and use a couple of tablespoons of Thai red curry paste we had leftover in the fridge after my sister made a Thai red curry.

 To make this soup, it’s really quite simple.
-Take your butternut squash, peel and chop it up in 1cm sized cubes.
+Take your butternut squash, peel (you don’t have to do this) and chop it up in small chunks/cubes.
 Add the chopped squash to a large saucepan along with the red curry paste and sauté for a few minutes.
-Next add the coconut cream and stock, bring up to the boil, cover and leave to simmer for about 25 minutes or until the squash is soft.
+Next add the can of coconut milk and stock, bring up to the boil, cover and leave to simmer for about 30 minutes or until the squash is soft.
 Finally, blend the soup until smooth.
 I like my soup a little on the thicker side, but if you prefer your soup thinner in consistency just add a touch more stock.

 With Bonfire Night next month, this soup would be brilliant to pack up or come home to if you’re feeling cold after watching fireworks.
-You’ve got to give this soup recipe a try this autumn, it’s amazingly tasty and comforting with the fragrance from the red curry paste and creamy coconut flavour and texture from the coconut cream.
+You’ve got to give this soup recipe a try this autumn, it’s amazingly tasty and comforting with the fragrance from the red curry paste and creamy coconut flavour from the coconut milk.

-2. Add the coconut cream and vegetable stock, cover the pan and leave to simmer for about 25 minutes or until the squash is soft.
+• Add the coconut milk and vegetable stock, cover the pan and leave to simmer for about 25-30 minutes or until the squash is soft.
+If you leave the peel on the squash, then it will take nearer to 30 minutes to soften.

-3. Blend the soup in a food processor or with a handheld blender until smooth.
-Add a couple of generous pinches of salt, stir and serve immediately.
+• Blend the soup in a food processor or with a handheld blender until smooth.
+Add a couple of generous pinches of salt and some black pepper (optional), stir and serve immediately.

 Recipe Notes: